George worked in music retail for more than thirty years and has written for a variety of music zines and newspapers over the years.

 The Mothers of Invention - Weasels Ripped My Flesh

-Artist Neon Park (aka Martin Muller) created the Frank Zappa and the Mothers of Invention jacket cover for Weasels Ripped My Flesh at the request of Zappa who was inspired by the September 1956 cover of Man's Life.
-The illustration Park ultimately came up with was a parody of popular ads that for Schick electric razors.
+Artist Neon Park (aka Martin Muller) created the Frank Zappa and the Mothers of Invention jacket for Weasels Ripped My Flesh at the request of Zappa who was inspired by the September 1956 cover of Man's Life shown below.
+The illustration Park ultimately came up with was a parody of a popular ad for Schick electric razors also shown below.
 Though this was one of the post-breakup Mothers of Invention albums and performed fairly poorly on the charts, it became known as a bit of a cult classic not only for the eclectic selection of music but for the eye-catching cover as well.

 Not surprisingly the record label was not thrilled with the cover.
 Aside from its rather graphic properties, they had to be concerned about possible lawsuits coming from both Man's Life and Schick.
 Ultimately, however, the record was released with the cover everywhere except Germany and met with very little controversy.
 No one ever sued and the album simmered in Zappa's catalog slowly gaining infamy as time went by.